SachinY11/Python/README.md

    - Dictionary
    - Function
    - OOP : Class and Object
-   - Encapsulation and Static keyword
+   - OOP : Encapsulation and Static keyword
+   - OOP : Inheritance and Abstraction